p4dd9/birb/FEEDBACK.md

 - dynamic change of preview based on settings context
 - support apng and gif for preview
 - self-maintained allowlist to which services an app can connect to (within config of any install)
+- mobile views in native app emulator to debug